The Basics of Adoption

 You have made the decision to adopt.
 You will need to contact an agency licensed in your state about completing your adoption home study, and ask questions.
 Choosing the right agency will make a difference in your adoption journey.
 We are also happy to help you any way we can, as children are waiting for their "Forever Families".
 Please use the Inquiry Form to make yourself known to us and sign up to receive our weekly mailings (inquiring about specific children is also an option).
 A Family for Every Child serves children and families nationally.Step 2: Initial Orientation

-A Family for Every Child is licensed by the State of Oregon as a private agency.
-We are active members of Special Needs Adoption Coalition (SNAC) and the Coalition of Oregon Adoption Agencies.
-If you live in the State of Oregon, we can provide you with the home study required for an adoption.
+A Family for Every Child is licensed by the states of Oregon and Washington as a private adoption agency.
+We are active members of Oregon's Special Needs Adoption Coalition (SNAC).
+If you live in either Oregon or Washington, we can provide you with the home study required for an adoption.

 This is an orientation meeting where you will be given a basic understanding of:Step 3: Adoptive Parent Training